GegznaV/ds-projects/home-credit/README.md

 ## Model Deployment

 To deploy the models, a Flask application was created.
-The code needed to deploy the application is available in the sub-directory `app`.
-More details are available in the README file of that sub-directory.
+The code needed to deploy the application is available in the sub-directory `app` and more details are available in the README file of that sub-directory.